status-im/nim-metrics/README.md

 # somewhere in your event loop, at an interval of your choice
 updateThreadMetrics()
 ```

-Those metrics with with a "thread\_id" label are thread-specific metrics.
-The
-automatic update only covers thread metrics for the main thread.
-You'll have to
-call `updateThreadMetrics()` by yourself for any other thread you care about.

 Screenshot of [Grafana showing data from Prometheus that pulls it from Nimbus which uses nim-metrics](https://github.com/status-im/nimbus-eth1/#metric-visualisation):